 A gene is a section of the genetic material or deoxyribonucleic acid (DNA) in a cell.
 Genes, alone or in combination, determine what features (genetic traits) a person inherits from his or her parents, such as blood type, hair color, eye color, and other characteristics, including risks for certain diseases.

 Many genes together make up chromosomes.
 Defects in genes or chromosomes may cause changes in certain body processes or functions.
 These changes may be undetectable or may cause genetic diseases, such as hemophilia or Down syndrome.
-Genetic problems may also increase the risk for some conditions, such as juvenile idiopathic arthritis and depression.
+Genetic problems may also increase the risk for some conditions, such as heart disease and juvenile idiopathic arthritis.

 Current as of:

 Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Siobhan M. Dolan, MD, MPH - Reproductive Genetics

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.